 Pros of getting married in Korea

-Significantly cheaper than most other countries which means more options, more affordable food/drinks and a better priced venue.
-Korean people like to drink and this makes for a great vibrant night.
+Significantly cheaper than most other countries which means more options, more affordable food/drinks, and a better-priced venue.
+You might also be able to splash out on travel as well, whereas in a different location and budget this might not be possible.
+You can visit Jettly and similar sites to find examples of private jets which are always a hit with weddings and honeymoons.
+No matter what, Korean people like to drink and so this location makes for a great vibrant night.

 Taxis are super cheap which means transport to and from the wedding venue is very affordable for guests.